Central African CFA franc

 The Central African CFA franc (French: franc CFA or simply franc; ISO code: XAF; abbreviation: F.CFA) is the currency of six independent states in Central Africa: Cameroon, Central African Republic, Chad, Republic of the Congo, Equatorial Guinea and Gabon.
-These six countries have a combined population of 55.2 million people (as of 2020), and a combined GDP of US$113.322 billion (as of 2020).
+These six countries had a combined population of 55.2 million in 2020, and a combined GDP of over US$100 billion (as of 2021).

-CFA stands for Coopération financière en Afrique centrale ("Financial Cooperation in Central Africa").
-It is issued by the Bank of Central African States (BEAC; Banque des États de l'Afrique Centrale), located in Yaoundé, Cameroon, for the members of the Economic and Monetary Community of Central Africa (CEMAC; Communauté Économique et Monétaire de l'Afrique Centrale).
+CFA originally stood for Colonies françaises d'Afrique ("French colonies of Africa"); following the independence of these states, its name was changed to Communauté financière africaine ("African Financial Community").
+The currency is issued by the Bank of Central African States (BEAC; Banque des États de l'Afrique Centrale), located in Yaoundé, Cameroon, for the members of the Economic and Monetary Community of Central Africa (CEMAC; Communauté Économique et Monétaire de l'Afrique Centrale).
 The franc is nominally subdivided into 100 centimes but no centime denominations have been issued.
+The production of CFA franc notes has been carried out at Chamalières by the Bank of France since its creation in 1945.

 In several west African states, the West African CFA franc, which is of equal value to the Central African CFA franc, is in circulation.

 History

 The CFA franc was introduced to the French colonies in Equatorial Africa in 1945, replacing the French Equatorial African franc.
 The Equatorial African colonies and territories using the CFA franc were Chad, French Cameroun, French Congo, Gabon and Ubangi-Shari.

-The currency remained in use when these colonies gained their independence.
+The currency remained in use when these territories gained their independence and in 1961 its use was extended when part of British Cameroon transferred to the Federal Republic of Cameroon.
 Equatorial Guinea, the only former Spanish colony in the zone, adopted the CFA franc in 1984, replacing the Equatorial Guinean ekwele at a rate of 1 franc = 4 bipkwele.

 The currency was pegged to the French franc (F) at F.CFA 1 = 2 French francs from 1948, becoming F.CFA 1 = NF 0.02 after introduction of the new franc at 1 new franc = 100 old francs.
 In 1994 the currency was devalued by half to F.CFA 1 = F 0.01.
 From 1999 it has since been pegged to the euro at €1 = F 6.55957 = F.CFA 655.957.

+On April 25, 2023, the ministerial meeting of the Economic and Monetary Community of Central Africa (Cemac) and France was held.
+In particular, the subject of the CFA franc was discussed.
+On the French side, the guarantee provided to the CFA franc, and the assurance of its convertibility, is perceived as a vector of economic stability for the region.
+France remains “open” and “available” to move forward on a reform of monetary cooperation in Central Africa, such as it has been able to take place in West Africa.
+France says it is ready to receive CEMAC's proposals.

+Activism in Africa

+The NGO "Panafrican Emergency" is organizing a conference in Libreville, Gabon, in June 2025 to discuss the CFA franc and relations between France and Africa.